lakostin/Docker-egais-gitlab-builder-experiments/README.md

  * `java-1.8.0-openjdk-devel` and `java-1.8.0-openjdk-headless` - as main language is java and `groovy` wrapper used
  * `ruby` - for use `SenchaCMD`
  * `git` - `gradle-node-plugin` require it to `npm` build (@see http://git.taskdata.com/Hubbitus/glr-portal/builds/984)
+ * `postgres` - client utils to console query databases and ping it
+ * `docker-compose` - to up stack for testing

 There also enabled epel-repo.